 You will also wear a blood pressure cuff around your arm, which will be used to watch your blood pressure during the test.

 Before the test, doctors will record your blood pressure and pulse.
-They will also record your heart's electrical activity before you start exercising (called a resting EKG).
-You will also wear the electrodes during exercise and for about 10 minutes after exercise.
+They will record your heart's electrical activity before you start exercising (called a resting EKG).
+You will continue to wear the electrodes during exercise and for about 10 minutes after exercise.

 During the test, you will be asked to walk on a treadmill or to ride a stationary bike.
 Every 2 or 3 minutes, your doctor or the technician will increase the speed and slope of the treadmill or stationary bike, which will make you feel like you are walking or pedaling uphill.
 Your doctor or a technician will look for changes in the electrocardiogram patterns and blood pressure levels, which may tell doctors that your heart is not getting enough oxygen.
 Other signs of coronary artery disease include chest pain or unusual shortness of breath while you are exercising.